blacksmithHub/assessment/readme.md

-This simple web application which allow users to identify the temperature and weather.
+This simple web application allow users to identify the temperature and weather.
 It provides a real time search bar to navigate easily.With its minimalist and responsive design that uses the Metronic template, users can access it in difference devices and browsers.